Transformers: Generation 2: Animated television series

 The only new footage produced in association with G2 was a series of primitive CGI sequences used for the Hasbro toy commercials (making it one of the earliest computer-animated series, predating ReBoot) and an advertisement for the Marvel Comics title.
 A Transformers: Generation 2 television series did air, but it was a rebroadcast of the original Generation 1 Transformers series, using the Marvel Comics commercial as the main title sequence and incorporating CGI footage from the toy commercials for use as the commercial bumpers.
 New computer-animated scene transitions were superimposed upon the existing cel animation, with footage occasionally slowed down at the end of each act to mask the original fadeout.

 Some of the episodes were slightly abridged.

 The original stories were presented as though they were recordings of historical events by the Cybernet Space Cube.
 The contention was that the cube would display scenes from the series on its six sides, spinning around to a new face of the cube during scene transitions.
 This replaced the classic spinning Autobot and Decepticon logos originally used as scene bumpers.

-Some of the Generation 2 versions of the episodes have been released in the United Kingdom as region 2 DVDs.
-Simply entitled "Transformers: Generation 2" the DVD featured the episodes "More Than Meets The Eye" parts 1–3, "S.O.S.
-Dinobots," and "Heavy Metal War."
-The DVD was available alongside DVD compilations of miscellaneous original G1 episodes.
+Some of the Generation 2 versions of the episodes have been released in the United States as region 2 DVDs.
+Simply entitled "Transformers: Generation 2" the DVD featured the episodes "More Than Meets The Eye" parts 1–3, Transport of Oblivion Roll for it S.O.S.
+Dinobots Fire on the Mountain War of the Dinobots The Ultmate Doom parts 1-3 Countdown to Extinction Heavy Metal War Autobot Spike Dinobot Island parts 1-2 Enter the Nightbird Changing the Gears A Prime Problem Atlantis Arise Attack of the Autobots Microbots The Insection Syndrome Day of the Machines Megatron’s Master Plan parts 1-2 Auto Berserk City of Steel Desertion of the Dinobots parts 1-2 Blaster Blues A Decepticon Raider in King Arthur’s Court The Core The Autobots Run The Golden Lagoon The Search of Alpha Trion Prime Target The Girl Who Love Powerglide Triple Takeover Sea Change Masquerade Trans-Europe Express Kremzeek Starscream’s Bridage The Revenge of Bruticus Aerial Assault B.O.T.
+Flight or Flee Ghost in the Machine and The Ultimate Weapon The Blu-Ray was available alongside Blu-ray compilations of miscellaneous original G1 episodes.
 These early DVD releases were eventually supplanted by Generation 1 DVD volumes and later complete season boxed sets.